zemellal/photokit/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can sign in with the seeded user.
+You can sign in with Github.

-Email: ansel@adams.com
-Password: password